ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 More data will have no effect on bias.  **More data can even make bias worse**, if the sampling of additional is biased (sampling bias).

-Additional data sampled with bias will only give your model the chance to be more precise about being wrong - see Chris Fonnesbeck's talk on [Statistical Thinking for Data Science](https:/www.youtube.com/watch?v=TGGGDpb04Yc) for more on the relationship between bias, sampling bias and data quanitiy.
+Additional data sampled with bias will only give your model the chance to be more precise about being wrong - see Chris Fonnesbeck's talk on [Statistical Thinking for Data Science](https:/www.youtube.com/watch?v=TGGGDpb04Yc) for more on the relationship between bias, sampling bias and data quantity.

 <br>